-Montego Bay is a popular port of call for cruise lines like Carnival, MSC, Pullmantur, and NCL but also Viking or Cunard.
+Montego Bay is a popular port of call for cruise lines like Carnival, MSC, and NCL but also Viking or Cunard.
 Cruise ships dock in what is known as Montego Bay Freeport which is around 3 miles (5 km) to the west of the second largest city in Jamaica.
 With 6 berths, the Port receives as many as 4 cruise ships per day - although this rare.

 Besides a number of typical duty-free and souvenir shops, restrooms, and beverage stand, there is also a Tourist Office booth at the terminal that can be of help to guide the cruise traveler wishing to explore Montego Bay on your own - also the right place to ask about what are official taxi fares.

 The way to town is along a busy road - the main exit to the south of Jamaica - and, unless the weather is cool and you have been in Mo'Bay before, the walk is not advisable even if you are planning to just go Downtown (the closest attraction to the Port) or a bit farther to the Doctor's Cave Beach.

 The good news is that right outside the Terminal the cruise traveler will find licensed taxi drivers with 'official' rates to all major attractions - a ride to Montego Bay shouldn't cost more than $5.00 and a taxi ride to Negril - 1 Hour and 15 Minutes - costs around $24.00 per person.

 The days when haggling was mandatory to avoid a serious rip-off are long gone.
 Almost all destinations have standard fares and these only depend on how many passengers will be in the cab - check caribya.com or juta.com for Taxi Fares.
 However, be aware that to return to the ship, taxi drivers in town (or wherever you heading) may try to increase the return fare.

 There are a few interesting attractions in Mo'Bay or relatively close by.
 In the heart of the city, on Sam Sharpe Square, you will find the Cage (a monument evoking the days of slavery) and the Montego Bay Cultural Centre - an extension of the National Gallery of Jamaica.

 Just a few miles away, there are plantation houses that are a delight to visit for those interested in the rich history of Jamaica such as Bellefield Great House with its tropical gardens, views, and antique furnishings; the immaculately preserved Greenwood Great House that once belonged to the family of Elizabeth Barrett-Browning, the famous English poet

 Further along the north coast, Braco Stables offer a unique Ride n' Swim experience; the Hampden Estate offers a journey into the heart of a working rum distillery established in 1750.
 At the Rasta Village, visitors can learn about the ways of Rastafari, participate in organic farming and learn to make traditional crafts.

 Around twenty miles from Montego Bay, rafting on a 30 ft bamboo raft in Martha Brae is one of the top highlights of Jamaica and an opportunity for the cruise traveler to experience a truly unique tour.
 Rafting is also possible in the Mountain Valley.

-All cruise lines offer exclent shore excursions (aka Shorex) and tours of Montego Bay.
-Besides the sightseeing options mentioned above, the cruise traveler should consider independent tour operators such as Jamaica Tour | Viator | Tours by Locals | Shore Trips | Shore Excursions,
+All cruise lines offer excellent shore excursions (aka Shorex) and tours of Montego Bay.
+Besides the sightseeing options mentioned above, the cruise traveler should consider independent tour operators such as Jamaica Tour | Viator | Tours by Locals | Shore Trips | Shore Excursions.

 Useful Links: Montego Bay Port Authority | Jamaica Tourist Board | Caribbean Tourism Organization (CTO).